 So the time has come for you to look at your first or next rental property and you are reading this with a view to potentially becoming one of our tenants.
 Firstly let us welcome you with open arms to our business and culture and secondly let us please allay any fears or misconceptions you may have about lettings agencies.

 We’re not daft; we know that you’re buying into the property, its price, location and size.
-We know that it’s likely our online presence on portals such as Rightmove and Zoopla brought us together and for tenants looking to rent, the agency the property is listed with can be a necessary evil.
+We know that it’s likely our online presence on portals such as Zoopla brought us together and for tenants looking to rent, the agency the property is listed with can be a necessary evil.

 We also know that the greatest from of advertising or marketing is reputation and word of mouth, with this in mind we try and make the relationship we build with our applicants and tenants as good as possible.